Considering do-it-yourself dog grooming for your small breed dog?

 If you have a breed that has long hair and you have chosen to keep it long rather than keep it in a shorter puppy cut, you know that fastidious attention daily is required to keep it gorgeous.

 But there is more to grooming than just brushing.
-Grooming also means...
+Do it yourself dog grooming also means...

-Even if you don't want to take on all the grooming tasks that your small dog breed requires, there are a couple of tasks that will help keep your little looking great between professional grooming visits.
+Even if you don't want to take on all the do it yourself dog grooming tasks that your small dog breed requires, there are a couple of tasks that will help keep your little looking great between professional grooming visits.

 A professional groomer will bathe your dog as part of the whole grooming package, but you might want your little guy to have a bath or two between visits.
 The easiest way to bathe a small breed dog is in the kitchen sink, shower, or wash tub.